This past October, Marist celebrated Homecoming and Reunion weekend by welcoming more than 1,500 visitors to campus!

 |Booths for more intimate dining||Sushi bar||New service stations|

 The new, multipurpose academic building houses the Music Department and related programs, but it will be used by students and faculty of all disciplines.
-It includes three classrooms, a band rehearsal hall, a choral rehearsal and recital hall, nine practice rooms, a string ensemble room, a music library, a piano lab, a computer lab, a conference room, and four faculty offices.
+It includes three classrooms, a Symphonic Hall, a Choral Recital Hall, nine practice rooms, a String Ensemble Room, a music library, a piano lab, a computer lab, a conference room, and four faculty offices.
 An added bonus is that it has opened up additional student activity and meeting space on the ground floor of the Student Center.

 The Student Center renovation enhances the entire building, especially the dining hall which involved the enclosing of the open-air courtyard beneath a cathedral ceiling which now showcases three specially designed 2,200-pound chandeliers.
 Originally built in 1965 to hold about 1,100 students, the new space now can serve over 3,300 residents.